dfbarrero/aiCourse/assignments/exoplanets/exoplanets.md

 The goal of this assignment is to write a report with a characterization of the exoplanets detection methods based on the analysis of exoplanets data.
 To achieve this goal it is required to perform a descriptive analysis of the dataset complemented with the development of models able to characterize the detection methods.

 ## Data adquisition and preprocessing

 Download the exoplanet dataset from the [NASA Exploplanet Archive](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=planets).
+This dataset contains a collection of confirmed exoplanets along with several attributes about them.
+Download the dataset in CSV format and values-only.
+You might need to configure your browser to allow the website to open pop-ups.

+Once the dataset was downloaded, open it with a text editor to get additional info about the dataset attribute names codification.